- Publishing Policies

 The journal also publishes a number of commissioned manuscripts:

-Review articles by leading scholars on current areas of research and/or debates about theoretical and methodological issues in the history of science in Australia and the southwest Pacific, commissioned by the Editors.
+Review articles by leading scholars on current areas of research and/or debates about theoretical and methodological issues in the history of science in Australia, New Zealand and the southwest Pacific, commissioned by the Editors.

 Biographies of deceased Fellows of the Academy of Australian Science, commissioned by the Academy.
 The memoirs are between 5000 and 8000 words (including endnotes).